OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 **Solution:** Start the OAuth flow from a pop-up window

 After the OAuth flow is done, you might want to pass the tokens to your main add-in page and use them to make API calls to the 3rd party service.
 Some browsers, most notably Internet Explorer, navigate within security boundaries (e.g. Zones).
-If pages are in different security zones, it’s not possible to pass tokens from the pop-up page to the main page.
+If pages are in different security zones, itâ€™s not possible to pass tokens from the pop-up page to the main page.

 **Solution:** Store the tokens in a database and make the API calls from your server instead.
 Enable server-side communication via sockets to send authentication results to the main page.
 There are many libraries that make it easy to communicate between the server and the browser.
 This sample uses [Socket.io](http://socket.io) to notify the main add-in page that the OAuth flow is done.